filip1O/Seeing-Just-Enough-The-Contribution-of-Visual-Features-to-Egocentric-Action-Recognition/README.md

 1️⃣ Download the Demo Script and Associated Datafile

 The script performs analysis on the associated data.
-The online location of the datafile associated with each script is encoded in the resepective script as 'input_path'.
+The online location of the datafile associated with each script is encoded in the respective script as 'input_path'.

 2️⃣ Install Required Python Packages